Ted Green: Steroids in baseball are more than just a problem

 -- Ted Green

-Green formerly covered the Lakers for the Los Angeles Times.
-He is currently senior sports producer for KTLA Prime News.
+Green formerly covered sports for the L.A.
+Times.
+He is currently Senior Sports Producer for KTLA Prime News.